SantoshInchalakaranji/ShoppingApp/README.md

 - Navigate through categories, mark favorites, and manage your shopping cart.
 - Enjoy a visually appealing and user-friendly shopping experience.
+- Try the app by downloading the apk from - https://github.com/SantoshInchalakaranji/ShoppingApp/blob/master/apk/Shopping%20App.apk ⬇️

 ## Possible Upgrades